PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 18:48:51
+Last updated: 2024-04-13 18:49:24
-Random Quote: Be proud of your penis and your heritage.
-'Cause neither are going anywhere.
-You should work with what you've got. - Otis Milburn
+Random Quote: You sentimentalize property, you can kiss profits goodbye. - Marty Byrde